This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cut off the stem and base of the squash to create flat surfaces.
+- Trim the ends by cutting off the stem and base to create flat surfaces.

-- Lightly drizzle the olive oil over the cut surface of each squash half, then season with salt and pepper.
+- Drizzle with olive oil over the cut sides, then season with salt and pepper.

-- Place the squash halves cut-side down in a baking pan.
-Cover with foil and bake for 45-50 minutes, or until the skin gives easily under pressure and the inside is tender.
+- Place the squash halves cut-side down in a baking pan, cover with foil, and bake for 45-50 minutes, or until the skin is soft and the flesh is tender.

-- Once the squash is cool enough to handle, scrape the flesh with a fork to create spaghetti-like strands.
+- Let the squash cool slightly, then use a fork to scrape the flesh into spaghetti-like strands.

 Notes

-- Sharp Knife for Cutting: Employ a large, sharp knife for slicing through the spaghetti squash.
-Position the squash on a stable cutting board, trim off both ends, then cut down the middle.
-Should the knife become lodged, start again from the initial cut and slice from the opposite direction for ease.
+- Use a Sharp Knife: A large, sharp knife makes cutting easier.
+Place the squash on a stable cutting board, trim both ends, then slice it in half.
+If the knife gets stuck, start from the initial cut and slice from the opposite direction.

 Nutrition